 In 1882, the British seized the country from Napoleon’s grip and the craze for Egyptology intensified.
 The discovery of a well-preserved royal tomb became an obsession.
 Ancient Pharaohs were famous for their lavish tombs.
 Inevitably tales of vast wealth drew grave robbers, who emptied many tombs of their treasure and even their corpses.
 By the 20th century, only a handful of tombs remained undiscovered, and presumably intact, including that of the little known Tutankhamen.

 On examining the clues, Carter decided that Tutankhamen would be found in the famous Valley of the Kings.
 The Egyptologist was confident enough to approach his old friend Lord Carnarvon in order to procure funds for the dig.
 Carnarvon, who fancied himself an expert, cast his eyes over Carter’s plans and gave him permission to start digging in 1914.
-The First World War delayed Carter’s plans and his fateful excavation finally began in November 1922.
+The First World War delayed Carter’s plans, and after several years of post-war excavations, Carnarvon was ready to pull funding from the expedition: nothing had been found.

 The ‘magnificent discovery’